Legends of Wrestling (series): Legends of Wrestling II

 Legends of Wrestling II is the sequel to the professional wrestling video game Legends of Wrestling.
 It was published by Acclaim Entertainment and released on November 26, 2002 for both the PlayStation 2 and GameCube.
 It was later released for the Xbox on December 5, 2002.
 Legends II contains 25 new wrestlers, though also excludes Rob Van Dam, presumably because he had recently been signed to a WWF contract following the recent end and buyout of ECW.
 However, the game did contain Eddie Guerrero, who, although unemployed at the time he signed a likeness deal, re-signed with WWF when the game was released.

 The PlayStation 2 and Xbox versions included video interviews with many of the legends featured in the game while the European version of the game included four additional exclusive legends from the United Kingdom: Kendo Nagasaki, Big Daddy, Mick McManus, and Giant Haystacks.

 Showdown: Legends of Wrestling

 Showdown: Legends of Wrestling is the third installment of the Legends of Wrestling video game series.
 It was published by Acclaim Entertainment for the PlayStation 2 and Xbox.
 It was released in June 2004.
 The game features nine new legends.
-A version of the game for the Nintendo GameCube, as well as a PC port of the game, was also planned but was cancelled.
+A version of the game for the GameCube, as well as a PC port of the game, was also planned but was cancelled.